 Dear Paw's Corner:

-Send your questions, tips or comments to firstname.lastname@example.org.
+Send your questions, comments or tips to firstname.lastname@example.org.